- Plant IDs

 Common name: Japanese angelica tree

-In Japan, the shoots which are picked from the ends of the branches are called Tara-no-me.
+In Japan, the shoots which are picked from the ends of the branches are called Tara-no-me (タラの芽) and dureup (두릅) in Korea.
 These shoots are fried in tempura batter, and are said to taste like mild asparagus.

-Aralia elata can be found on the Winter Walk.
+Aralia elata can be found on the Winter Walk and in the Fern Dell.